-Testing in Production for Safety and Sanity
+Testing in Production to Stay Safe and Sensible

 “Testing in production” refers to the practice of running code on production servers, using real data from real users, without showing the new behavior to the majority of users.
 These tests are frequently run during the final stages before releasing the software to a broad audience.